 A bright, colorful design is always eye-catching and appealing.
-But at the same time, considering the number of colors to use in design is also equally important.
+But at the same time, considering the number of colors to use in design is equally important.
 The more the colors are, the higher the printing costs go.
 Therefore, managing colors for a particular artwork order is crucial – especially if you own a small business with a few customers in the initial phase.

 An idea that can help you cut down on printing costs without compromising quality is minimizing shades of a particular color and sticking just to primary colors.
 This way, you can have multiple colors in your design without having to shell out a huge amount for each design order.

 Another pro tip you can use is this – Let your customers pick from a range of pricing options decided as per the number and shades they want to be used for printing.
-Displaying this list of pricing options won’t only enhance transparency but reduce the unnecessary back and forth and your efforts in explaining prices you charge for a particular order to a minimum.
+Displaying this list of pricing options won’t only enhance transparency but also reduce the unnecessary back and forth and your efforts in explaining the prices you charge for a particular order to a minimum.

 Proper positioning of designs is a point worth considering.

-For instance, if you have to print a company logo, printing it on an area like sleeve or ribcage can cost more – the reason being difficulty in printing on such areas.
-While on the other hand, if you have to print the same logo in the front or back, it might cost much less.
+For instance, if you have to print a company logo, printing it on an area like a sleeve or ribcage can cost more – the reason being difficulty in printing on such areas.
+While on the other hand, if you have to print the same logo on the front or back, it might cost much less.

 Quality and Quantity of Apparel

 The apparel must be fit for the screen method printing you want to use on it.
-Generally, screen printing is more cost-effective for bulk orders – as printing cost per piece goes down.
+Generally, screen printing is more cost-effective for bulk orders – as the printing cost per piece goes down.

 In general, natural fabric is an ideal choice for screen printers.